smirko-dev/fitbit-homeassistant/README.md

 - Port number (text)
 - Long-Lived Access Token (text)
 - List of up to 10 entities (text)
+- Force status (toggle)

 *Entities should be added by ID and not by name!*

+*Force status schould be used in case of HA responds with an empty JSON object on POST messages!*

 ## Screenshots